jorgecarleitao/arrow2/README.md

 The challenge with the above struct is that it is not possible to prove that `ArrayData`'s creation and reads are sound at compile time.
 As the sample above shows, there is nothing wrong, during compilation, with passing a buffer with `i32` to an `PrimitiveArray` expecting `i64` (via `ArrayData`).
 We could of course check it at runtime, and we should, but we are defeating the whole purpose of using a typed system as powerful as Rust offers.

-The main consequence of this observation is that the current code has a significant maintenance cost, as we have to be rigorously check the types of the buffers we are working with.
+The main consequence of this observation is that the current code has a significant maintenance cost, as we have to rigorously check the types of the buffers we are working with.
 The example above shows that, even with that rigour, we fail to identify obvious problems at runtime.

 Overall, there are many instances of our code where we expose public APIs marked as `safe` that are `unsafe` and lead to undefined behavior if used incorrectly.
 This goes against the core goals of the Rust language, and significantly weakens Arrow Rust's implementation core premise that the compiler and borrow checker proves many of the memory safety concerns that we may have.